crosstyan/stupid/README.md

 Back to computers.

+**MSB / LSB**: "Most Significant" and "Least Significant" bit.
+"Significance" here means "how much weight this position carries *as a number*": the MSB contributes the largest power of 2, the LSB the smallest.

+Fortunately, nobody uses a "middle-endian" writing system where the most significant digit lives in the middle... as far as I know.
+Consider it an exercise to design such a monstrosity.

-due to the flat memory model, and a given address grows direction, how would you interpret a multi-byte integer stored in consecutive memory addresses?
+Due to the flat memory model, and a given address grows direction, how would you interpret a multi-byte integer stored in consecutive memory addresses?

 ```txt